 Multi-Cat Household Guide

 Living with multiple cats can be wonderfully rewarding, but it requires understanding feline social dynamics and providing adequate resources.
-This guide covers everything from introducing a new cat to managing an existing multi-cat household harmoniously.
+This page covers everything from introducing a new cat to managing an existing multi-cat household harmoniously.

 Understanding Cat Social Structure